TERMS AND CONDITIONS

 - We are not qualified to express an opinion confirming that you are fit to fly.
 You must ensure that you are fit to fly, by consulting your doctor if necessary.
 You are responsible for advising us of any disabilities or health problems that might affect your safety or the safety of the pilot.

-- Before the Flight, you will be required to sign a medical declaration form (which is available for you to read on our website and is referred to here as the Medical Declaration Form) regarding your fitness to fly.
+- Before the Flight, you will be required to sign a Safety Standards Acknowledgement and Consent, Next of Kin and Consent Form (which is available for you to read here) regarding your fitness to fly.
 You must read this form carefully before arrival at our facilities.
 In particular, you must meet the requirements for driving a car or have written confirmation from a doctor that you are fit enough for the proposed Flight.

 - You must have the mental capacity to remember some straightforward emergency procedures, and a degree of physical strength to execute them.
-By signing the Medical Declaration Form you will acknowledge that you meet these requirements, and
+By signing the Safety Standards Acknowledgement and Consent, Next of Kin and Consent Form you will acknowledge that you meet these requirements, and

 you may also need to satisfy our staff that you are a reasonably minded individual when presented with the information to make your decision to give written consent to undertake the Flight.